EventStore/documentation/docs/cloud/integrations/README.md

 #### Testing the integration

-The EventStore Cloud backend may take up to 10 minutes to install new metrics integrations.
+Metrics integration with EventStore Cloud will take a few minutes to be fully activate

 Metrics will typically appear after that without any action on your part.